k-lar/brem/README.md

 brem --show

 # Show notes/reminders when you open a terminal
-# WARNING: THIS WILL MODIFY YOUR .bashrc FILE.
+# WARNING: THIS WILL MODIFY YOUR CONFIGURATION FILE.
-# You can do this yourself by appending "brem --show" to the end of .bashrc
+# You can do this yourself by appending "brem --show" to the end of .bashrc|.zshrc etc.
-brem --add-to-bashrc
+brem --add-to-sh

 # For additional commands
 brem -h